blairdev1023/reddit-nut-meter/README.md

 ### Vectorizing

-This part has to do with transforming the words in the comment into numbers a computer can interpret.
-This was done with two competing methods because the topic models used later receive different vectorizers.
+Vectorizing has to do with transforming the words in the comments into numbers a computer can interpret.
+This was done in two methods as the two different topic models used later receive different vectorizers.

 **Term Frequncy**

-The first vectorizer, called a Count Vectorizer, makes a matrix of term frequencies based on the words that appear in the corpus.
+The first vectorizer, called a Count Vectorizer, makes a matrix of *term frequencies* based on the words that appear in the corpus.

 Example